NVIDIA/fsi-samples/gQuant/plugins/hrp_plugin/README.md

 * Run HPO to find out the best parameters for the XGBoost model
 * Compute the Shap values from the XGBoost model and find out which feature explains the Sharpe difference via visualization

 It leverage the Numba GPU kernel[3] to accelerate customized computation.
 Dask[4] is used to parallelize the Bootstrap sample computation in different GPUs.

+To play with it, there are two notebooks under the `notebooks` directory.
+The `10assets` notebook is ready to run which uses synthetic dataset.

+You need to prepare `17assets` csv file (the same format as the synthetic one) to run the `17assets` notebook.

 ## How to install

+### Data files

+CSV files are located at `notebooks/data` directory.
+You need to prepare your own CSV file to run the 17assets notebook.

 ### Method 1.
-Docker
+Docker (RECOMMENDED)
 In this project directory, build the docker image:
 ```bash
 docker build --network=host -f docker/Dockerfile -t hrp_example .